-Do yourself a favor and work this grilled tandoori chicken recipe into your dinner rotation.
-The tandoori marinated chicken grills to perfection with all the charred flavor and vibrant color you expect from classic tandoori chicken.
-If you don’t have a grill, make baked tandoori chicken.
+Work this grilled tandoori chicken recipe into your dinner rotation.
+Tandoori marinated chicken grills to perfection with all the charred flavor and vibrant color you expect from classic tandoori chicken.
+Don’t have a grill?
+Give baked tandoori chicken a try!

 What is Tandoori Chicken?